vangj/vagrant-hadoop-2.4.1-spark-1.0.1/README.md

 # Post Provisioning
 After you have provisioned the cluster, you need to run some commands to initialize your Hadoop cluster.
 SSH into node1 and issue the following command.

-1. $HADOOP_PREFIX/bin/hdfs namenode -format pihadoop
+1. $HADOOP_PREFIX/bin/hdfs namenode -format myhadoop

 ## Start Hadoop Daemons (HDFS + YARN)
 SSH into node1 and issue the following commands to start HDFS.